-Oil extends losses to near two-month low as economic gloom weighs
+Oil ends little changed after touching near two-month lows

-NEW YORK (Reuters) - Oil fell more than 1% on Thursday, extending the week’s losses as markets were pressured by concerns about weakening global economic growth and oil demand, as well as by signs of excess supply despite OPEC-led cuts.

-The global Brent benchmark and U.S. crude tumbled to the lowest level seen since early August, plunging lower as weak U.S. economic figures were released.
+During the session, both benchmarks tumbled to the lowest level seen since early August, plunging as weak U.S. economic figures were released.

 U.S. services sector growth slowed to its most anemic pace in three years last month, and job growth in the largest slice of the American economy was the weakest in half a decade, a survey of purchasing managers showed.